GenericRikka/chroma-overlay/README.md

 - If the target window resizes, we rebind the pixmap.
 - NVIDIA: keep recent drivers; disable “Force Composition Pipeline” if you see lags.

+---

+## License
+BSD 2-Clause — see [LICENSE](LICENSE).
+Commercial and open-source projects may reuse and adapt.